-There is Wu Ming, a collective of writers founded in Bologna, Italy, in 2000, and then there’s the Wu Ming Foundation, which is a more vast and multifarious subject.
+There is Wu Ming, a writers’ collective founded in 2000, and then there’s the Wu Ming Foundation, a multiform, larger and more ramified entity.

 Let’s proceed in order.

-We are the authors of Q, 54, Manituana and other historical novels, a form of expression which we practiced for many years, until we decided to go beyond it and use history in other ways.
+We are the authors of Q, 54, Manituana, Altai and other internationally known works of historical fiction, a form we practised for many years, until we decided to move on and use history in other ways.

-In this page we’ll give an account of our project’s evolution during the 2010s.
-An evolution which cannot be separated from the workings of this blog, Giap, which we started in April 2010.
+On this page, we give an account of our evolution since the early 2010s.
+An evolution inseparable from this blog, which we started in April 2010.

 2. UNOs – Unidentified Narrative Objects

-Our first experiment with «unidentified narrative objects» was Asce di guerra [Hatchets of War], which we co-wrote with Vitaliano Ravagli and was firtst published in 2000.
-Our dissatisfaction with the result triggered a self-critical reflection which lasted nearly ten years and led us to start over with new projects.
+Our first experiment with an ‘unidentified narrative object’ was Asce di guerra [Hatchets of War], written with Vitaliano Ravagli and published in 2000.
+The dissatisfaction with the result triggered a self-critical reflection that lasted for years and prompted us to start new projects.

-The books belonging to this set were written mainly by Wu Ming 1 and Wu Ming 2.
+The books forming this strand were written mainly by Wu Ming 1 and Wu Ming 2.